amirdaaee/OpenRGB-switch/README.md

 3. Open a terminal or command prompt and navigate to the directory containing downloaded executable.
 5. Execute the binary to change the LED color.

+### Keyboard Shortcut

+For added convenience, you can create a keyboard shortcut to execute the OpenRGB-switch CLI and change the light color with a single key combination.
+The specific steps for creating a keyboard shortcut may vary based on your operating system and desktop environment.
+However, you can generally achieve this by assigning a custom keyboard shortcut to the command that triggers the OpenRGB-switch CLI.

 ### Prerequisites

 Before using the CLI, ensure that you have OpenRGB installed on your system.
 You can refer to the [OpenRGB documentation](https://gitlab.com/OpenRGBDevelopers/OpenRGB/-/wikis/home) for installation instructions.